Addressing the Financial Impact of Child Support on Single Parents: What Difference Can It Make?

 - How many children do the parents have

-- How much each parent’s gross income is
+- How much each parent’s gross income is (employment status and labor market conditions can significantly affect a parent’s ability to pay child support)

 - If spousal support is involved